xianc/Warble/README.md

 >- The forget password page is a one entry form that asks a user for their username or e-mail address.
 This feature is not implemented yet.

 >####Main Page (user/main)
->-After a user is logged in, he/she will be redirected to the main page.
+>- After a user is logged in, he/she will be redirected to the main page.
 On the left most column of the main page, the user is greeted with a "hello" followed by a list of online users.
 The list of users is linked to the user's profiles.
 Below this is a link to a Realtime Chat page where users can send messages to other users.
 The chat page is updated dynamically.
 A list of recent "Warbles" (updates) as well as a status update box ("Warble" box) is display to the right.
 By completeing the status form, a "warble" is added to the warble database and displayed at the top of the list of most recent warbles.
 From the main page the user can also navigate to the Discover, At Me, and Profile pages using the header navigation bar.

 >####Discover
 >- The discover page displays "Warbles" from other users